Clay plaster is an environmentally friendly alternative to conventional plaster and paint.

 We specializing in making our own clay plasters from raw materials either from the job site or sourced as locally as possible.
 We are also trained installers of American Clay, a ready-mixed clay plaster manufactured in Albuquerque, New Mexico.

-We are American Clay Recommended Installers.
 We are passionate about the many advantages of natural finishes and look forward to having the opportunity to work with you to include them in your renovation or building project.
 Contact us for more information: 619-342-6709

 More about clay: